Reaganz-Wat/alx-airbnb-database/database-adv-script/README.md

 ## 🧠 Objective

-Master SQL joins by writing and testing queries across related tables in a normalized relational database.
+Master SQL joins and subqueries by writing and testing queries across related tables in a normalized relational database.

 ---